 Library Services run short, introductory sessions in Teaching Blocks 1 and 2.
 Dates will be advertised on the Library Events page.
 If no dates are up when you check, please use the Quick Guide provided above (top-right) and the resources in the 'self-help' section below.

 - A comprehensive online guide to using EndNote Online.

 - Clarivate Analytics (product developers) – videos and class notes.

-Learn how to use EndNote Desktop effectively (requires single sign on)
+Learn how to use the core features of EndNote Desktop effectively with this in-depth tutorial.